carter-ho/Discord-Bot/readme.md

 ```!helpme```

-Bot sends a meme edit of a scene of the character Seihai-Kun from the anime Carnival Phantasm
+Bot sends a meme edit of a scene of the character Seihai-Kun from the anime Carnival Phantasm.

 ```!artofwar```

-Bot sends a random quote from the Art of War
+Bot sends a random quote from the Art of War.
+Credit for the quotes.json file used goes to github:mattdesl

 ```!dice [X]```

 Bot sends a value between 1 and X, inclusive.
-Truncates non-integers, does not work with negative values
+Truncates non-integers, does not work with negative values.

 ```!copy [Y]```